puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

 end
 ```

-In this example, the `Facter.value('theta')` call is outside of the guarded `setcode` block and into the unguarded part of the `Facter.add` block.
+In this example, the `Facter.value('theta')` call is outside of the guarded `setcode` block and in the unguarded part of the `Facter.add` block.
 This means that the statement will always execute, on every system, regardless of confine, weight, or which resolution of `phi` is appropriate.
 Any code with possible side-effects, or code pertaining to figuring out the value of a fact, should be kept inside the setcode block.
-The only code left outside setcode should be code that helps Facter pick which possible resolution of a fact to use, if there is more than one option.
+The only code left outside `setcode` is code that helps Facter choose which resolution of a fact to use.

 ## Writing structured facts